Sarthak-98/FastAPI_login_signup/README.md

 4. **Configure the database**

    Update the database configuration in the `.env` file with your PostgreSQL database credentials.
+   The sample database structure is in the 'dump.sql' file

 5. **Run database migrations**